Doing good is good for business.

 - Appreciate the opportunity to work

 - Complete the job well, and

 Toyota's success story

 Seven years ago, Toyota enlisted Kelly to help implement a second chance program at its manufacturing facility in Georgetown, Kentucky.
 The manufacturer had been experiencing significant talent shortages which increased costs and threatened production.

 Since the implementation of their second chances program, the company has:

 - Today, turnover sits at an all-time average monthly low of 3%

 Can you imagine delivering results like that at your company?
-Better yet, not one of the second chance employees hired by this company has been terminated due to personal behavior since the program’s inception.
+Better yet, not one second chance worker placed at Toyota’s Georgetown, Kentucky plant has been terminated for behavior that correlated to their criminal history.

 Kelly 33 drives equity